Skip to main content

 NCOA is supported in part by commissions earned from purchases made through shared affiliate links.
 Learn more.

-We personally tested the top hearing aid brands to find the most reliable pairs at fair prices.
+We personally tested more than 70 top hearing aids to find the most reliable options at fair prices.
 Here are our picks.

-• Our pick for Best Hearing Aid is Jabra Enhance for its exceptional sound quality, long trial period (100 days), industry-leading post-purchase support, and more.
+• Our pick for Best Hearing Aid is Jabra Enhance Select 700 for its exceptional sound quality, long trial period (100 days), industry-leading post-purchase support, and more.

-• Other top picks include Audien (Most Affordable), Eargo (Best Invisible), Phonak (Best Prescription), and Starkey (Best Health and Safety Features).
+• Other top picks include Audien (Most Affordable), Elehear (Best for Tinnitus), Phonak (Best Prescription), and Starkey (Best Health and Safety Features).

 • Consulted with audiologists, hearing instrument specialists, and aging care experts